tom-on-the-internet/tom-on-the-internet/content/against-the-grain/index.md

 This is bad because r is clearly an important variable.
 It lives a long time and does a lot.
 It deserves a longer name!

-## Work life balance isn't automatically a good thing for companies or even for people
+## Work life balance isn't always a good thing

 This is a little spicier. 🌶️